nbrdsong/nbrdsong.github.io/README.md

 This is my personal/professional website.
 I created the HTML code using RStudio/RMarkdown.
-The page is viewable at my custom domain address, nicholasbirdsong.com.
+The page is viewable online at my custom domain, nicholasbirdsong.com.